blakelohnwiley/alpine-mpich/cluster/project/Gspan/README.md

 INSTALLATION:
 =====
-    - GraMi scpirt has 4 input parameters:
+    - gSpan scpirt has 4 input parameters:
         - inputfile
         - frequency threshold for subnetwork
         - number of nodes in subnetwork, used to restrict the search space